 Digitizing routine transactions so that person-to-person conversations are focused towards advisory services not only improves the customer experience, it transforms the branch channel by enabling the collection of data at the transaction point.
 This data is used to build a personal profile for each client, enabling bankers to provide personalization experiences in the future.
 To collect that coveted data, employing self-service devices like the Personal Teller Machine (PTM), which integrates directly with a financial institution’s core, rather than riding the ATM rails, is key.
 This direct core integration provides the path to bespoke banking.

 Three trends emerging for in-branch self-service banking that yield quality data:

-- Teller strategies shift the majority of transactions from a human to a self-service banking machine
+- Teller strategies shifting a majority of transactions from a teller to a self-service Personal Teller Machine (PTM)

-To learn how to integrate self-service banking into your branch transformation initiatives, reach out to Source Technologies today!
+To learn how to integrate self-service PTMs into your branch transformation initiatives, reach out to Source Technologies today!